 The course should be of interest to you if one or more of the following apply to you: (1) You are curious and would like to learn about a "hot topic"; (2) You want to expand your range of options for graduate school; (3) You are considering a high-paying job in the biotechnology sector.

-PrerequisitesThis class is directed primarily at upper level undergraduates in Biology, although students of Mathematics, Statistics, or Computers Science may find the course accessible and of interest.
-Prerequisite is BIOL 211 or equivalent course or permission of the instructor.
+PrerequisitesThis class is directed primarily at upper level undergraduates in Biology, although students of Mathematics, Statistics, Informatics, Data and Computer Science may find the course accessible and of interest.
+Prerequisite is BIOL 211 or an equivalent course or permission of the instructor.

 Class messages and materials, including assignments, will be shared through our Canvas site in addition to these web pages, and students are required to regularly check these relevant communication channels.